 When the weather is colder, I do use dried or frozen herbs but I still really enjoy buying fresh!
 In the cooler months you can get herbs for just a couple of dollars each so I try to choose at least one or two to use throughout the week.
 The flavor they add is amazing.
 While fresh herbs can be a little bit pricey but I’ve found a way to keep my herbs fresh for a couple of weeks!
 This not only saves me from throwing them out, but it gives me a long time to enjoy them!

-It can be tough to know what to look for when trying to buy fresh herbs… or so people think.
-But it is really pretty common sense.
 Just as with eating, it’s all about the eyes and the nose.
-Fresh herbs should smell, well….
-Fresh.
+Fresh herbs should smell, well…. fresh.
 A musty or “old” smell is never a good sign.
 They should also smell flavorful.
-Of course, they shouldn’t be wilted, brown, spotty, mold, or slimy.
+Of course, they shouldn’t be wilted, brown or yellow, or spotty.
 Look for bright, firm healthy looking plants.
-If they are coming packaged, be sure to double check the dates to get the freshest herbs available!
+If they are coming packaged, be sure to reach to the back and double check the dates to get the freshest herbs available!

 There are two options when freezing fresh herbs!

 Dry Freeze: First chop the herbs as you would if you were going to cook with them.
 This will make them much easier to cook with in the future.
 After you have done that, spread the on a cookie sheet and then put them into the freezer.
 This will prevent clumping.
 Once frozen, transfer the herbs to a bag or other storage container.
-Please keep in mind that while the herbs’ color may change, the flavor will remain the same.
+Please keep in mind that the herbs’ color may change (they will still have great flavor).

 Drying herbs is an easy way to ensure you have yummy flavors for a long time to come!
 Not only is it easy but it’s a great way to preserve large amounts of herbs.
 Rinse and dry your fresh herbs as with the dry freeze method.